 The Committee may grant restricted shares that are convertible into restricted share units at the election of the participant to defer receipt of such shares.
 The Committee may permit participants holding restricted shares granted under the Plan heretofore or hereafter to convert such shares into restricted share units if the participant elects to defer receipt of such shares.
 The terms and conditions of any such grant or conversion shall be approved by the Committee.
-Each participant who so receives restricted share units shall be eligible to receive, at the expiration of the applicable deferral period, one share for each restricted share unit, and the Company shall issue to and register in the name of each such participant a certificate for that number of shares.
+Each participant who so receives restricted share units shall be eligible to receive, at the expiration of the applicable deferral period, one share for each restricted share units shall be eligible to receive, at the expiration of that number of shares.
 Participants who receive restricted share units shall have no rights as shareholders with respect to such restricted share units until such time as share certificates are issued to the participants; provided, however, that quarterly during the applicable restricted period for all restricted share units so received, the Company shall pay to each such participant an amount equal to the sum of all dividends and other distributions paid by the Company during the prior quarter on that equivalent number of shares.